alifirhas/cmdk-revision/src/520-535/530-Tragoul-appears.md

 "Osiris, King of Demons, you are making a wrong choice!"

-"Anu's Crest is the cornerstone of the existence of the higher heaven, and it cannot be broken!"
+"God Anu's Crest is the cornerstone of the existence of the higher heaven, and it cannot be broken!"

 "If you really do this, the balance that has been maintained for thousands of years will cease to exist!"